opentelekomcloud/security-concept/README.md

 * **Examples in documentation:** Some user manuals have sections that explain the configuration of security credentials.
-For a better understanding, sometimes dummy redentials are inluded that have a valid format.
+For a better understanding, sometimes dummy credentials are included that have a valid format.
 Rest assured that these credentials don't grant access to any real-world setups operated by us.